Eric F. Melgren

-Eric Franklin Melgren (born 1956) is the Chief United States district judge of the United States District Court for the District of Kansas.
+Eric Franklin Melgren (born 1956) is a senior United States district judge of the United States District Court for the District of Kansas.

 Education and career

 Born in Minneola, Kansas, Melgren received a Bachelor of Arts degree from Wichita State University in 1979 and a Juris Doctor from Washburn University School of Law in 1985.
 He was a law clerk for Judge Frank G. Theis of the United States District Court for the District of Kansas from 1985 to 1987.
+He was in private practice in Wichita, Kansas, from 1987 to 2002, and then served as the United States Attorney for the District of Kansas from 2002 to 2008.

+Notable prosecutions

-He was in private practice in Wichita, Kansas, from 1987 to 2002, and then served as the United States attorney for the District of Kansas from 2002 to 2008.
-Melgren prosecuted tax avoidance firm Renaissance, The Tax People for defrauding its clients out of at least $84 million, and secured a twenty-five year sentence against the firm's founder, who had been an international fugitive.
+In 2008, Melgren prosecuted the tax avoidance firm Renaissance, The Tax People for defrauding its clients out of at least $84 million, and secured a twenty-five year sentence against the firm's founder, Michael C. Cooper.

 Federal judicial service

-Melgren was nominated by President George W. Bush on July 23, 2008, to fill a seat in the District of Kansas vacated by Monti Belot.
+Melgren was nominated by President George W. Bush on July 23, 2008, to fill a seat in the District of Kansas vacated by Judge Monti Belot.
 He was confirmed by the United States Senate by a voice vote on September 26, 2008, and received his commission on October 6, 2008.
-He became Chief Judge on December 1, 2021.
+He became chief judge on December 1, 2021, serving that position until on September 1, 2025 when he assumed senior status.

+Notable cases

 On January 3, 2022, the United States Court of Appeals for the Tenth Circuit held that it was "procedurally unreasonable" for Melgren to impose a harsher sentence on a defendant because she had pled guilty without reaching a plea agreement with the prosecution.